FREE GROCERY GUIDE

 Hypothyroidism, Hashimoto's, or life without a thyroid can make everything on the list above more challenging than it is for the average bear.
 Let's zero in on that first item on the list: building and maintaining lean muscle mass.

-Maintaining our muscle mass is one of the best things we can do for our thyroid function.
+Maintaining our muscle mass is one of the best things we can do for our health and our thyroid function.
 Muscles are a major target for thyroid receptors to receive the signaling of thyroid hormones.
 When the thyroid is underactive, type 2 muscle fibers will atrophy, making it harder to maintain muscle mass.
 To have good thyroid hormone turnover, Kiberd says, we need to stimulate the muscles.

 While it's not great news that we face these challenges as Thyroid Thrivers, being aware of them is what empowers us to make the best choices for our health.
 Protein can be like a secret weapon on your journey to optimal well-being.